elunna/nerfhack-changelog/README.md

 **wand of wonder:** shoots a random ray by picking a random wand on each activation (Splice)

+**scroll of cloning:**
+    * From SpliceHack
+    * $300
+      Cloning these objects has nerfed results (obviously for abuse or balance considerations):
+    * magic marker -> athame
+    * magic lamp -> oil lamp
+    * wand of wishing -> wand of wonder
+    * bell of opening -> bell
+    * candelabrum of invocation -> wax candle
+    * amulet of yendor -> cheap plastic imitation amulet
+    * book of the dead -> blank spellbook
+    * scroll of cloning -> blank scroll (prevents infinite cloning loops)
+    * artifacts all copy the base item, but lose the name and the status of being an artifact.

+    To copy the enchantment on an item, the scroll must be blessed.
+    If the scroll is cursed, the resulting item will be cursed.

+    All other properties on the item should be copied exactly as is.
+This enables fun tricks like cloning that +13 fixed crysknife, or that blessed figurine of an Archon you've been holding onto.

+    When confused, the scroll clones the player.
+The resulting clone will have no inventory.
+A blessed scroll creates a tame clone, an uncursed scroll makes a peaceful clone, and a cursed scroll makes a hostile clone.
+An interesting side-effect of this is that cloning yourself reduces your current HP by half.

+    Couple updates:
+    * Unpaid items cloned in shops become property of the shopkeeper.
+    * More item properties are carried over: erosionproofing, container status, and some other misc things to make sure items are truly cloned.
+    * Intelligent monsters can use these scrolls to clone themselves!
+I think this sort of balances out the scroll a bit, since a good number will be used up by monsters.
+When monsters read them, they always act as confused - so they can only clone themselves.
+It's a bit weird, but it's much easier than allowing them to clone items and needing to create a system for that mess...
+    * Unique monsters can also use these scrolls...
+The Wizard of Yendor still has to go through the Double Trouble routine, so no more than 2 Rodneys will ever oppose you.
+But it's possible for other uniques to clone themselves more than once if the opportunity arises.

+**scroll of knowledge:**
+    * From SpliceHack
+    * $50
+    * Read to learn about a random magic item.
+    * If blessed, there is a chance (based on luck) to learn about an additional item.
+    * Archeologists get to specify a specific item to learn about in addition to the regular effects.
+    * Unlike SpliceHack, this scroll can be written.

+**scroll of water:**
+    * From UnNetHack/xNetHack
+    * $200
+    * When read, this generates many water pools around the player.
+    * If not blessed, there is a chance of creating water underneath the player.
+    * If cursed, a pool is certainly created under the player.
+If uncursed, the chance is luck based (higher equals less chance).
+    * When confused, this can dry up surrounding water tiles.

 **rapier:** (SLASHEM)
 * A sword using saber skill that deals d6 vs small, d8 vs large
 * Made of unerodable metal, weighs only 15